WebOrigami/docs/src/content/language/scope.md

 - `sumSquares` and `power` are defined at the module's top level
 - `Math` and other global objects are defined by the language and the environment

-Scope in Web Origami works the same way, but instead of working up a hierarchy of lexical programming blocks, Web Origami scope works its way up a hierarchy of folders and data.
+Scope in Origami works the same way, but instead of working up a hierarchy of lexical programming blocks, Origami scope works its way up a hierarchy of folders and data.

 ## Extend the language by leveraging scope

-You can use this system to make new functions available to any part of Web Origami — the ori CLI, the Origami [template system](templates.html), `.ori` files to define trees, or [expressions in YAML files](yaml.html).
+You can use this system to make new functions available to any part of Origami — the ori CLI, the Origami [template system](templates.html), `.ori` files to define trees, or [expressions in YAML files](yaml.html).
 All you need to do is make a JavaScript file available somewhere in scope.

 In the example above, placing a file like `greet.js` in the same folder as the `site.ori` file makes the `greet` function available to expressions in `site.ori`.